-The buyer is a licensee and not a tenant.
-The terms of the licence are that the buyer: - - cannot transfer it - may permit members of his household to occupy the property is to pay or indemnify the seller against all outgoings and other expenses in respect of the property - is to pay the seller a fee calculated at the contract rate on a sum equal to the purchase price (less any deposit paid) for the period of the licence is entitled to any rents and profits from any part of the property which he does not (d)
+- carnior transfer in many permit members of his household to occupy the property is to pay or indemnify the seller against all outgoings and other expenses in respect of the property is to pay the seller a fee calculated at the contract rate on a sum equal to the purchase price (less any deposit paid) for the period of the licence is entitled to any rents and profits from any part of the property which he does not - (d)

-- is to keep the property in as good a state of repair as it was in when he went into occupation (except for fair wear and tear) and is not to alter it if the property is leasehold, is not to do anything which puts the seller in breach of his obligations in the lease, and

-- is to quit the property when the licence ends. - 5.2.3 - The buyer is not in occupation for the purposes of this condition if he merely exercises rights of access given solely to do work agreed by the seller.

-The buyer's licence ends on the earliest of: completion date, rescission of the contract or when five working days' notice given by one party to the other takes effect.
-If the buyer is in occupation of the property after his licence has come to an end and the contract is subsequently completed he is to pay the seller compensation for his continued occupation calculated at the same rate as the fee mentioned in condition 5.2.2(d).
-525 - 526 The buyer's right to raise requisitions is unaffected.
+- is entitled to any tents and profits from any part of the property which he does not occupy is to keep the property in as good a state of repair as it was in when he went into occupation (except for fair wear and tear) and is not to alter it - if the property is leasehold, is not to do anything which puts the seller in breach of his obligations in the lease, and is to quit the property when the licence ends. - The buyer is not in occupation for the purposes of this condition if he merely exercises rights of access given solely to do work agreed by the seller. - 524 - The buyer's licence ends on the earliest of: completion date, rescission of the contract or when five working days' notice given by one party to the other takes effect.
+If the buyer is in occupation of the property after his licence has come to an end and the contract is subsequently completed he is to pay the seller compensation for his continued occupation calculated at the same rate as the fee mentioned in condition 5.2.2(d). - 5.2.6 The buyer's right to raise requisitions is unaffected